nucypher/nucypher/docs/source/pre_application/node_providers.rst

 You can delegate running a PRE node to one of the service providers listed below.

 .. warning::
-  Providers have not been vetted or endorsed by the core development team.
+  Staking Providers have not been vetted or endorsed by the core development team.
   Use your own judgement when selecting a provider.